Covering Numbers for Deep ReLU Networks with Applications to Function Approximation and Nonparametric Regression

-with $c \in \mathbb{R}_+ $ an absolute constant.
-The goal of this section is to derive a lower bound for $p=2$.
-This will require, inter alia, an upper bound on the covering number of ReLU networks with unconstrained weight magnitude and truncated output.
-To the best of our knowledge, there are no results available in the literature on covering numbers of ReLU networks with unconstrained weight magnitude and truncated output.
+with the constant $c(p) \in \mathbb{R}_+$ depending on $p$.
+This lower bound is derived by upper-bounding the covering number of ReLU networks with truncated output and, as already noted in \cite{achour2022general}, can be improved in the case $p=2$.
+The goal of this section is to present this improvement, which will require, inter alia, an upper bound on the $L^2 (P)$-covering number, with $P$ a distribution on $\mathbb{R}^d$, of ReLU networks with unconstrained weight magnitude and truncated output.
+We hasten to add that the main ideas underlying this improvement have been laid out in \cite{achour2022general}.

 We proceed as follows.
 First, note that

 where \eqref{eq:why_thresholding_class_01} follows from the fact that $\Othres_1$ is $1$-Lipschitz, and in \eqref{eq:why_thresholding_class} we used that $f$ is uniformly bounded by $1$ on $[0,1]$.
 Therefore, to lower-bound $\mathcal{A} ( \lip ( [0,1] ), \mathcal{R}(1,W,L), \nleft\| \cdot \nright\|_{L^2 ( [0,1] )})$, it suffices to lower-bound $ \mathcal{A} ( \lip ( [0,1] ), \Othres_1 \circ \mathcal{R}(1,W,L), \nleft\| \cdot \nright\|_{L^2 ( [0,1] )})$, which will be effected through the technique developed to prove the minimax approximation error lower bound \eqref{eq:fundamental_limit_quantization_1} in Corollary~\ref{eq:fundamental_limit_quantization} combined with a new covering number upper bound for $\Othres_1 \circ \mathcal{R}(1,W,L)$.
 We note that all our arguments can be extended, with minor effort, to the approximation of function classes that are uniformly bounded by arbitrary constants $E \in \mathbb{R}_{+}$, but we will stick to $\lip ([0,1])$ for brevity of exposition.